SoftUni-Internal/interactive-content/EN/05-Exam/02-Problem-03.md

 Stop
 [/input]
 [output]
-Autumn by Vivaldi in C added to the collection!
+Autumn by Vivaldi in C added to the collection\!
-Winter by Vivaldi in C added to the collection!
+Winter by Vivaldi in C added to the collection\!
-Summer by Vivaldi in C added to the collection!
+Summer by Vivaldi in C added to the collection\!
-Spring by Vivaldi in C added to the collection!
+Spring by Vivaldi in C added to the collection\!
-Changed the key of Spring to B Minor!
+Changed the key of Spring to B Minor\!
-Changed the key of Summer to B Minor!
+Changed the key of Summer to B Minor\!
-Autumn -\> Composer: Vivaldi, Key: C
+Autumn \-\> Composer\: Vivaldi, Key\: C
-Spring -\> Composer: Vivaldi, Key: B Minor
+Spring \-\> Composer\: Vivaldi, Key\: B Minor
-Summer -\> Composer: Vivaldi, Key: B Minor
+Summer \-\> Composer\: Vivaldi, Key\: B Minor
-Winter -\> Composer: Vivaldi, Key: C
+Winter \-\> Composer\: Vivaldi, Key\: C
 [/output]
 [/test]
 [test]